A productivity miracle

 That is the dentist would have two nurses instead of one.

 The day ran well and all the patients got seen on time.
-That is the dentist not only covered their schedule but also saw a full day of patients who were booked with the OHT.
+The dentist not only covered their schedule but also saw a full day of patients who were booked with the OHT.

 You might ask, how can that possibly happen?